-Repeat prescriptions will be ready for collection from the health centre OR delivered to a chemist 3 FULL WORKING DAYS (72 WORKING HOURS) after ordering so please ensure you leave sufficient time between ordering your medication and it running out.
+Repeat prescriptions will be delivered to a chemist 3 FULL WORKING DAYS (72 WORKING HOURS) after ordering so please ensure you leave sufficient time between ordering your medication and it running out.

 Please note it may take longer than this for the medication to be available for collection from the chemist.
 There are 3 chemists located in Kilsyth - Boots, Charteris and Well Pharmacy (formerly the Co-Op).
-We can also send prescriptions to Twechar Pharmacy, Boots Craigmarloch and Glenboig Pharmacy.
+We can also send prescriptions to Twechar Pharmacy and Boots Craigmarloch.

 Repeat prescriptions can be ordered by:

-- Posting or handing in a repeat prescription slip or a hospital letter
+- Posting in a repeat prescription slip or a hospital letter

 - E-mail to email@example.com (please remember to include your name and date of birth in your email!)

 - Telephone - leave a voicemail on our 24/7 prescription line 01236 828224

 - Via online services – new users are required to register for this service